Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon HD 7870 XT should be 25% faster than the Radeon HD 7870 overall, due to its higher bandwidth. (explain)
+Memory BandwidthIn theory, the Radeon HD 7870 XT should be quite a bit faster than the Radeon HD 7870 overall. (explain)

-Texel RateThe Radeon HD 7870 XT will be just a bit (about 11%) faster with regards to texture filtering than the Radeon HD 7870. (explain)
+Texel RateThe Radeon HD 7870 XT will be a little bit (more or less 11%) faster with regards to AF than the Radeon HD 7870. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison